 At the end of the day, your first job doesn’t have to be your forever job — and that’s okay!
 Don’t underestimate the power of networking with those in your field.
 You never know who you’re going to meet and what role they will play in the next steps of your career path.

 Are you an aspiring fashion influencer or blogger?
-Apply to join Her Campus’s community of millennial and Gen Z influencers today!
+Apply to join Her Campus’s community of Gen Z influencers today!

 Follow @InfluenceHerCollective on Instagram.

 This article was originally posted August 25, 2020.